 Getting a campervan with a transformer

-Consider your travelling and lifestyle
+Consider your travelling and lifestyle.

-I say this, because there were quite a few times when we desperately needed a paid camp ground for a deliciously hot shower.
+I say this because there were quite a few times when we desperately needed a paid campground for a deliciously hot shower.
 We did some pretty tough walks, and after getting all hot, sweaty and exhausted, we just knew we would end up booking something.
-Towelling off, or jumping in and out of freezing Department of Conservation cold showers did NOT appeal to us after spending 6 hours hiking Tongorriro for example.
+Towelling off or jumping in and out of freezing Department of Conservation cold showers did NOT appeal to us after spending 6 hours hiking Tongorriro, for example.

-If you need access to power, or you like hot showers often, you’ll probably end up paying for camp grounds regularly anyway, in which case it doesn’t matter whether your camper is self contained or not.
+If you need access to power, or you like hot showers often, you’ll probably end up paying for campgrounds regularly anyway, in which case it doesn’t matter whether your camper is self-contained or not.

 Being a little more prepared to handle our electronics would have made it easier for us to camp more often.

-You may also find this article useful
+You may also find these articles helpful.

-- A complete ‘how to’ guide for planning a campervan trip around New Zealand
+- A complete ‘how to guide for planning a campervan trip around New Zealand

 - How to choose a campervan for New Zealand?